-My 13 year-old son Matthew had a bit of a tantrum last week — okay, actually it was a full-scale meltdown — after he found out that I wouldn’t let him ride his BMX bicycle until he got the brakes repaired.
+My teenage son Matthew had a bit of a tantrum last week — okay, actually it was a full-scale meltdown — after he found out that I wouldn’t let him ride his BMX bicycle until he got the brakes repaired.

-It turns out his bike brakes broke (try saying that three times in a row) the previous week while he was doing some complex stunt called, if I remember correctly, a “toothpick hangover.”
-Or maybe it was a “howyadoin’ grind,” which — as everybody knows — is a rail hop 180 to an icepick to a half-cab 180 off.
-(Okay, you got me.
-Thank God for Wikipedia, or I would have never known that either.)
+It turns out his bike brakes broke (try saying that three times in a row) while he was doing some complex stunt called, if I remember correctly, a “toothpick hangover.”

-Anyway, the reason for my son’s ire was he didn’t have enough money to pay for the repairs.
-Of course, that meant until Matthew earned enough money to get his bike fixed, he would be severely impacted when it came to getting around town to visit his friends.
+Anyway, my son got angry because he didn’t have enough money to pay for the repairs — and that meant he couldn’t get around town to visit his friends.

 I know what you’re thinking: Why don’t you stop being such a cheapskate, Len, and pay for your son’s brake job?

-I’ll tell you why.
-It turns out that, the day before, Matthew decided to spend the last $25 he had in the bank to buy a BB gun — even though he knew I wouldn’t let him ride his bike until he got new brakes.
+I’ll tell you why: It turns out that, the day before, Matthew decided to spend his last dollar on a new BB gun — even though he knew I wouldn’t let him ride his bike until his bike had new brakes.

 I love it when people make excuses for why they are always too poor to pay their bills, or unable to afford certain things in life.
-What I find particularly funny is how it’s always everybody’s fault but their own.
+It’s always everybody’s fault but their own.

 The situation: Johnny finds himself buried under a mountain of credit card debt.